developers

 If we also want to detect errors inside the template, but still focus on a single component, shallow tests are the way to go.
 The key difference compared to isolated tests is that here the component is compiled.

+.
 Before we can create an instance of the component, it has to be compiled.
+The

 callback.